micmejia/bible-dump/NKJV/Isaiah/Isa 36.md

 Now it came to pass in the fourteenth year of King Hezekiah _that_ Sennacherib king of Assyria came up against all the fortified cities of Judah and took them.

 ###### 2
-Then the king of Assyria sent _the_ [^a]Rabshakeh with a great army from Lachish to King Hezekiah at Jerusalem.
+Then the king of Assyria sent _the_ Rabshakeh with a great army from Lachish to King Hezekiah at Jerusalem.
 And he stood by the aqueduct from the upper pool, on the highway to the Fuller's Field.

 ###### 3
 And Eliakim the son of Hilkiah, who was over the household, Shebna the scribe, and Joah the son of Asaph, the recorder, came out to him.